easystats/datawizard/cran-comments.md

 0 errors | 0 warnings | 1 note

-* 1 expected note is about change of maintainership: Etienner Bacher is the new maintainer.
+* 1 expected note is about change of maintainership: Etienne Bacher is the new maintainer.

 ## revdepcheck results